node-gh/gh/README.md

     </a>
 </p>

-> Boost your productivity & automation tasks when working with GitHub, all from the comfort of your CLI.
+> Boost your productivity & automate tasks when working with GitHub, all from the comfort of your CLI.

 ## Table of contents